Madhavhk04/Docgen/README.md

 - https://salmon-forest-06e284c00.6.azurestaticapps.net/
 ## Overview

-The AI Document Generator Platform is an end-to-end application that generates professional documents such as resumes, letters, and contracts based on user prompts.
+AI Document Generator Platform is an end-to-end application that generates professional documents such as resumes, letters, and contracts based on user prompts.
 The system processes user input through a backend API, leverages a large language model for content generation, stores outputs persistently, and enables real-time document retrieval.

 ## Tech Stack